MileHacker Logo

 Photography Ethics

-Always ask for permission before taking close-up photos of individuals, especially children.
+Always get consent before taking close-up photos of individuals, especially children.
 Be discreet.

 Religious Site Etiquette